-ng hours ay - 7:00am to 6:00pm inclusive am to 1:00 pm : holidays - No work permitted ay - 6:00am to 7:00pm inclusive om to 5:00 pm c holidays - No work permitted a public authority for the delivery of vehicles, als; or y to avoid the loss of life, damage to property or ronment harm; or ks are inaudible at the nearest sensitive receivers , set-up and removal of construction cranes, the crane-related works is provided to the ary and affected residents at least seven days 'ks; or on is approved in advance in writing by the ary or her nominee if appropriate justification is e works 16
+Activity Permitted working hours C4.
+Construction including the delivery of materials to and from site: Monday to Friday - 7:00am to 6:00pm inclusive Saturday - 8:00am to 1:00 pm Sunday &amp; public holidays - No work permitted C5.
+Not withstanding condition C4, provide noise levels do not exceed the existing background level plus 5dB, work may also be undertaken during the following hours: C6.
+Construction activities may be undertaken outside of the hours in condition C4 and C5 if Required: Sunday &amp; public holidays - No work permitted Monday to Friday - 6:00am to 7:00pm inclusive Saturday - 1:00pm to 5:00 pm Sunday &amp; public holidays - No work permitted By the police or a public authority for the delivery of vehicles, plant or materials; or In an emergency to avoid the loss of life, damage to property or to prevent environment harm; or Where the works are inaudible at the nearest sensitive receivers or For the delivery, set-up and removal of construction cranes, where notice of the crane-related works is provided to the Planning Secretary and affected residents at least seven days prior to the works; or Where a variation is approved in advance in writing by the Planning Secretary or her nominee if appropriate justification is provided for the works C7.
+Notification of such construction activities as referenced in Condition C6 must be given to affected residents before undertaking the activities or as soon as is practical afterwards.